lishiqianhugh/lishiqianhugh.github.io/index.md

   * **University of Electronic Science and Technology of China, Chengdu**

 # Blog
-I record technical notes, research projects and life experiences in my [blog](https://blog-shiqian.vercel.app/).
+I record technical notes, research projects, and life experiences in my [blog](https://blog-shiqian.vercel.app/).
+I am also running a [reading list](https://github.com/lishiqianhugh/Intuitive_Physics_Reading_List) to facilitate knowledge sharing in the community of intuitive physics.
+Welcome to contribute!

 # Publications
 <table border="2">